DL Incognito

 Oliver Nestor, better known as DL Incognito, is a Canadian hip hop rapper and producer from Ottawa, Ontario.
-He is currently signed to URBNET Records but also operates his independent label Nine Planets Hip Hop along with his brother.
+He previously signed a distribution deal with URBNET Records but also operated his independent label Nine Planets Hip Hop along with his brother.
 In 2007 and 2009, he was nominated for a Juno for Best Rap Recording.

 Musical career

 DL first started his career in 1999 when he appeared on the Nine Planets Hip Hop compilation Welcome To The Land Of The Lost.

 His first solo release was his 2002 release, A Sample and a Drum Machine.
 Two years later, he released the album Life's a Collection of Experiences.

 In 2006, he released Organic Music for a Digital World.
 Rowald Pruyn of RapReviews gave the album a very favorable 8.5/10, saying "DL Incognito, whose name he interprets as 'delivering lyrics on the down low,' has skills on the mic which are surpassed only by his ability for self-reflection."
 The album received a Juno nomination.

 Following this, he released A Captured Moment in Time in 2008, which like his last albums, also received a Juno nomination.

 In 2013, he released the album Someday Is Less Than a Second Away, which features D-Sisive, along with others.
 Exclaim! gave the album a very favorable review and Chayne Japal said: "His recent efforts have resulted in a fifth album, Someday is Less than a Second Away, a tight, potent record that utilizes his and his collaborators' strengths."

 DL Incognito said in an interview that his main goal is "just trying to give Canadian hip-hop an identity."
 In another interview, he said what inspires him to rap is life: "Life inspires me, all the ups & downs that people go through, current events, happiness, pain, everything is an inspiration.
 As I continue on this journey I've realized that life's a collection of experiences and my albums are captured moments in time."